May 26, 2026

 5. Easier Multi-Property Planning

-often use trusts to avoid multiple probate proceedings.
+Florida residents who own multiple homes or out-of-state property often use trusts to avoid multiple probate proceedings.

 Does Putting a Homestead Into a Trust Remove Homestead Protection?